Gotcha! The Sport!

 Gotcha!
-The Sport! is a 1987 light gun shooter video game developed by Atlus and published by LJN for the Nintendo Entertainment System.
-It uses the Zapper light gun and is a capture the flag-style game played with paintball guns.
+The Sport! is a 1987 light gun shooter video game developed by Atlus and published by LJN for the Nintendo Entertainment System (NES).
+It is a licensed adaptation of the 1985 film Gotcha!, adapting the paintball tournament from the film's opening sequence.
+The player controls a competitor in a capture-the-flag tournament, using both the Zapper light gun and the D-pad controller to aim and navigate scrolling levels simultaneously.